subhranshus-mindfire/ignix-ui/apps/poc/README.md

-# Animate UI Playground
+# Ignix UI Playground

-Development playground and testing environment for Animate UI components.
+Development playground and testing environment for Ignix UI components.

 ## Overview

-This application serves as a development and testing environment for Animate UI components, providing:
+This application serves as a development and testing environment for Ignix UI components, providing:

 - Component development workspace
 - Visual testing environment